mor-wtag/InventoryManagementSoftware/README.md

 # InventoryManagementSoftware
 Grameenphone.

-This is the main updated Version of the software
+The main updated Version of the software is in the Version 2 folder